Fawcan/TTS-Voices/index.md

 TTS is enabled for donations above $10.
 The TTS is made by notaistreamer.
 Special features: Change voice by prefixing text by using name before the text.

+*NEW AS OF 13/12*
+- Commander
+- Santa
+- Boris
+- Elon
+- Obama

 Available voices:
 - Forsen:
 - Trump: